frostbone25/frostbone25.github.io/content/post/ff7-rebirth-global-illumination/index.md

 ![ssr-raw](content/ssr-raw.png)

 This is the screen space reflections pass, and I'm definetly seeing a potential source of problems in here.
 The SSR appears to be reflecting framebuffer values in the past as you can see a semblance of the original white-washed environment showing up in the colors.
-The good news is that this tells me that correcting the shading terms means changes will propogate natrually to SSR during runtime which is good.
+The good news is that this tells me correcting the shading terms will propogate natrually to SSR during runtime which is good.

 For the most part this looks good though I am seeing a strange thing here, that being I recall that the materials in the environment are quite rough and are made up of wood.
-Yet when we look closely at the reflections they actually appear pin sharp, when really they should be much rougher and blurrier. *(Wood is not a perfect reflector after all)*.
+Yet when we look closely at the reflections they actually appear pin sharp, when really they should be much rougher and blurrier. *[(Wood is not a perfect reflector after all)](https://beamandbaron.com/cdn/shop/files/WalnutFlooring-1.jpg?v=1761251948)*.
 This can certainly be improved upon later.

 Aside from that this looks ok for the most part.
 It is noisy and clearly running at 1 sample per pixel at full screen resolution, but considering the game has a decent TAA/DLSS pipeline later this isn't a huge problem.